Rocky Mountain League: History

-The Rocky Mountain League formed in 1912 as a four–team Class D level league under the direction of league president Ira Bidwell, who also managed the Cheyenne franchise in the league.
+The Rocky Mountain League formed in 1912 as a four–team Class D level league under the direction of league president Ira Bidwell.
+Bidwell also served as manager of the Cheyenne franchise in the league.

 The four–team league began play on May 4, 1912.
 During the season, only the La Junta Railroaders franchise remained in place.
 The Canon City Swastikas moved to Raton, New Mexico on June 4, 1912.
 The Pueblo, Colorado team moved to Trinidad, Colorado on June 8, 1912 then moved again to become the Cheyenne Indians on June 28, 1912.
 The Colorado Springs Millionaires moved to become the Dawson Stags on June 15, 1912.

 The league permanently folded on July 5, 1912.
 On that date the Cheyenne Indians (22–7) were in 1st place in the standings, 4.5 games ahead of the 2nd place Raton (20–14) team.
 They were followed by the Dawson Stags (10–20) and LaJunta Railroaders (11–22) in the final standings.